Al Jazeera Arabic: Launch and initial coverage (1996–1999)

 Al Jazeera was not the first such broadcaster in the Middle East; a number had appeared since the Arabsat satellite, a Saudi Arabia-based venture of 21 Arab governments, took orbit in 1985.
 The unfolding of Operation Desert Storm on CNN International underscored the power of live television in current events.
 While other local broadcasters in the region would assiduously avoid material embarrassing to their home governments (Qatar has its own official TV station as well), Al Jazeera was pitched as an impartial news source and platform for discussing issues relating to the Arab world.

-In presenting "The opinion and the other opinion" (the station's motto), it did not take long for Al Jazeera to shock local viewers by presenting Israelis speaking Hebrew on Arab television for the first time.
-Lively and far-ranging talk shows, particularly a popular, confrontational one called The Opposite Direction, were a constant source of controversy regarding issues of morality and religion.
+Shortly after its airing in 1996, Al Jazaeera became the first Arabic language television station to include Israelis (often speaking Hebrew) as guests on its programs.
+Lively and far-ranging talk shows, particularly a popular, confrontational one called El-Itidjah el-Mouakass (Arabic for The Opposite Direction), were a constant source of controversy regarding issues of morality and religion.
 This prompted a torrent of criticism from the conservative voices among the region's press.
 It also led to official complaints and censures from neighboring governments.
-Some jammed Al Jazeera's terrestrial broadcast or expelled its correspondents.
-In 1999, the Algerian government reportedly cut power to several major cities in order to censor one broadcast.
-There were also commercial repercussions: a number of Arab countries reportedly pressured advertisers to avoid the channel, to great success.
+Some countries including Egypt who banned Al Jazeera in 2013 and Bahrain who banned Al Jazeera temporarily in 2010 have jammed Al Jazeera's terrestrial broadcast or expelled its correspondents.
+In 1999, the Algerian government reportedly cut power to several major cities in order to censor a broadcast of El-Itidjah el-Mouakass.
+There were also commercial repercussions: a number of Arab countries like Saudi Arabia and the UAE reportedly pressured advertisers to avoid the channel, to great success.

 Al Jazeera was the only international news network to have correspondents in Iraq during the Operation Desert Fox bombing campaign in 1998.
 In a precursor of a pattern to follow, its exclusive video clips were highly prized by Western media.